 (Type of event – visitation, viewing) will be held on (date) at (time) at (location).
 The (type of event – funeral, memorial service, funeral mass) will be held on (date) at (time) at (location).
 The (type of event – burial, interment) will be held on (date) at (time) at (location).
 In lieu of flowers, the family requests that donations be made to (specific or general charity).

-Creating an Everdays Memorial Page — A Contemporary Solution
+Creating an Everdays Funeral Invitation — A Contemporary Solution

 Whether you’re planning a funeral and a reception, scattering of ashes, or a memorial service — the free Everdays platform makes a difficult time more manageable by quickly creating a space to privately message condolences, share photo and video memories, participate in events and build your community of support.
 This ensures that you reach everyone that was touched by your loved one during their lifetime – giving them an opportunity to grieve and celebrate their life.